Giovannaabruno/kel/README.txt

 6. to save a project type --> save-project
 7. to load a project type --> load-project image.Project
 8. to quit type --> quit

+Citation: we own the image, and we're authorized to use the image for the project